-For the 4th Christmas in a row, we’re going door-to-door caroling with the neighborhood.
-This year we’re spreading maximum cheer with a musical mystery guest who’s the holiday’s biggest fan.
+For the 5th Christmas in a row, we’re going door-to-door caroling with the neighborhood.
+Our musical mystery guest returns this year for maximum holiday cheer!

 Meet Johnny Chobani – the man, the myth, the mistletoe!
 An alias, of course, because — like Saint Nick — Johnny’s an undercover dude.
-We’re coaxing him into the limelight, though, to accompany EFL readers with St. Bridget’s Teen Choir, Metro Presby, and St James School when we sing thru the neighborhood Monday December 18th.
+We’re coaxing him into the limelight, though, to accompany EFL readers with Metro Presby, St James School, and St Bridget’s parishioners when we sing thru the neighborhood Thursday December 20th.

 Why, he’s a radiant beacon of holiday spirit!
 May this festive Fallser’s answers to our Christmas Questions bring you yuletide joy.